2021 NFL mock draft: Two rounds

 19. Washington (7-9) — Kyle Trask, QB, Florida, Sr.

-I'm going to go out on a limb and say Taylor Heinicke isn't the quarterback of the future here.
+I'm going to go out on a limb here and say Taylor Heinicke isn't the quarterback of the future for the Football Team.
 Trask has legit pocket presence and a surprising touch for such a strong arm.
 He had a horrible Cotton Bowl against Oklahoma, but that doesn't erase a Heisman-worthy season (he finished fourth).
 He had 43 touchdown passes (first in the nation) against only eight interceptions, 4,283 passing yards (second in the nation) and a QBR of 88.3 (sixth in the nation).
 Top needs: OL, WR, QB

 20. Chicago (8-8) — Alijah Vera-Tucker, OL, USC, Jr.